How to Generate Contracts from Airtable Data (Step-by-Step)

 Method 2: The Airtable Automation

 You can use the Airtable Automation to automate your contract generation.
+You can also use Zapier or Make for more complex workflows.
 Automations run based on specific events in your base.
 You can choose from several trigger options depending on your workflow.

 Here are the most common triggers: